nickjnr/nickjnr/README.md

 ## ⚡ Fun Fact
 - I once automated my entire home network using a combination of Raspberry Pi, Docker, and Ansible!
 It's a fully automated smart home experience.
 - Outside of coding, I’m an avid hiker and love exploring nature trails.
-I also enjoy playing the guitar and jamming with friends.
+I also enjoy watching tech related documentaries and jamming with friends.

 ---